psteinroe/supabase-cache-helpers/README.md

 Never worry about your frontend cache again!
 Just define your query and mutations, and watch how the cache is automagically populated and updated.

-> This project was created as part of the Supabase Launch Week 5 Hackathon.
+> This project was created as part of the Supabase Launch Week 5 Hackathon and was awarded "Best Overall Project" 🥇.
 The official submission can be found in [hackathon.md](./hackathon.md).

 ## 📦 Packages
 The cache helpers are split up into reusable libraries in the hope that adding support for other cache libraries such as `tanstack-query` will be pretty straightforward.